giellalt/giellalt.github.io/infra/Slidev-presentations.md

 ## Customizing presentations

 Slidev presentations are generated with default theme and settings.
-You can customize these by editing the GitHub Actions workflow in `.github/workflows/docsygen.yml`.
+You can customize these by editing the GitHub Actions workflow in `.github/workflows/docs.yml`.

-### Default settings:
+### Default settings

 - **Theme**: seriph
 - **Background**: Default Slidev background
 - **Syntax highlighting**: shiki